serai-dex/serai/docs/integrations/Monero.md

   - `kind`:  Enum {
                Standard,
-               Integrated { payment_id: [u8; 8] },
                Subaddress,
-               Featured { flags: u8, payment_id: Option<[u8; 8]> }
+               Featured { flags: u8 }
              }
   - `spend`: [u8; 32]
   - `view`:  [u8; 32]

+Integrated addresses are not supported due to only being able to send to one per Monero transaction.
+Supporting them would add a level of complexity to Serai which isn't worth it.

-This definition of Featured Addresses is non-standard given the flags are intended to be a VarInt, yet as of now, only half of the bits are used, with no further planned features.
-Accordingly, it should be fine to fix its length, which makes it comply with expectations present here.
+This definition of Featured Addresses is non-standard since the flags are represented by a u8, not a VarInt.
+Currently, only half of the bits are used, with no further planned features.
+Accordingly, it should be fine to fix its size.
 If needed, another enum entry for a 2-byte flags Featured Address could be added.

+This definition is also non-standard by not having a Payment ID field.
+This is per not supporting integrated addresses.

 ### In Instructions